bani-ebegbodi/NLP_AI4ALL_Project/README.md

 3. *Insights from Sentiment Analysis*:
    - Most tweets expressed neutral sentiment, followed by positive and negative sentiments.
    - Words associated with specific sentiment categories offered insights into user opinions and concerns about Chat-GPT.
-   - =Predictive models like logistic regression and random forests performed poorly, reinforcing the weak correlation.
+   - Predictive models like logistic regression and random forests performed poorly, reinforcing the weak correlation.

 ## Methodologies <!--- do not change this line -->

-(UPDATE IN README.md)

-*EXAMPLE:*
-*To accomplish this, we utilized the OpenAI API to interact with ChatGPT, and we designed a custom Python script to generate diverse prompts and collect corresponding responses.
-The data was then processed and analyzed using pandas, enabling us to detect patterns and biases in the AI model's outputs.*
-*Engineered a Python script to generate over 1,000 prompts and elicit their responses from ChatGPT, utilizing pandas to collect the data.
-When prompted for solutions to this specific relevant crisis, nearly 80% of ChatGPT's responses promoted a certain worldview.*
+To achieve our research objectives, we employed a multi-step methodology involving data collection, preprocessing, and advanced analysis techniques:

+1. *Data Collection and Preprocessing*:
+   - Downloaded Kaggle dataset of tweets related to Chat-GPT 4, which includied sentiment scores and engagement metrics like likes and retweets.
+   - Cleaned and processed the data by handling missing values, removing outliers, and standardizing text for analysis.

+2. *Feature Engineering*:
+   - Created custom metrics such as "engagement" (sum of likes and retweets) and "engagement_per_follower" to provide deeper insights into user interactions.

+3. *Exploratory Data Analysis*:
+   - Analyzed data distributions, calculated correlation coefficients, and visualized relationships between sentiment and engagement using scatter plots, box plots, and heatmaps.

+4. *Sentiment Analysis*:
+   - Leveraged pre-existing sentiment scores and constructed a sentiment analysis model to categorize tweets into positive, neutral, or negative sentiments.
+   - Extracted influential words from each sentiment category to better understand public opinion.

+5. *Machine Learning Models*:
+   - Applied Linear Regression, Logistic Regression, and Random Forest Classifier to evaluate the relationship between sentiment and engagement.
+   - Assessed model performance using metrics like R-squared for regression models and precision, recall, and F1-scores for classification models.

+6. *Data Visualization*:
+   - Generated detailed plots and charts to effectively communicate findings, emphasizing the weak correlation between sentiment and engagement.

 ## Data Sources <!--- do not change this line -->